ajnafa/ajnafa-website/content/authors/admin/_index.md

   url: "https://politicalscience.unt.edu/people/adam-jordan-nafa"

 # Short bio (displayed in user profile at end of posts)
 bio: A. Jordan Nafa is a Doctoral Candidate in the Department of Political Science at the University of North Texas.
-His research focuses on women in politics and comparative political behavior with a particular emphasis on how descriptive representation influences individual attitudes and institutions.
+His research and teaching interests center broadly on women in politics, comparative political behavior, representation, and the application of Bayesian statistics in the social sciences.

 interests:
 - Political Representation